DJFriar/tommyc.net/content/motorcycle/My-Riding-Resume.md

 title: "My Riding Resume"
 date: 2020-01-29T23:14:25-06:00
 ---

+## Planned Rides

+Here are some of my planned rides for 2020:

+- 2020 Big Money Rally (BMR) - January 1st - May 31st.
+- 2020 Tour of Honor (TOH) - April 1st - October 31st.
+- How the West Was Won (HW3) - August 14th - 16th.

+## Completed Rides

 I haven't been riding long distance for very long yet, but I have started to collect some rally finishes and IBA certificates.
-Below are a list of my rides so far.
+Below are a list of my completed rides so far.

-#### IBA Rides
+### IBA Rides

 - SantaSore 1000 - Demeber 2019 (Pending Verification)
 - BunBurner 1500 Silver - December 2019